2808118/2808118/Leadership and growth: seven signs that your CFO can drive growth successfully.md

 If your CFO meets the first six criteria, you should also be well prepared for your fundraising and exit processes.
 The CFO and his/her team make a professional impression and have all relevant information available.
 KPIs are shown accurately.
 Plans are both ambitious and realistic.
 The data room is complete and up to date.
 A state-of-the-art pitch deck conveys a compelling message.
 Having business acumen, gravitas, and a deep understanding of the company’s business, strong CFOs also assist their CEOs in discussions and negotiations with potential investors and acquirers.

 If you have a strong CFO, you will see the seven signs described above.
 You will be working with a commercial CFO who is a strategic partner for the whole organization.

+## Financial Strategy
+A finance strategy combines financial planning with strategic planning.
+The outcome is a functional roadmap that assesses current resources, costs and budget and aligns them with the company’s mission and goals.
+It sets a plan to align with enterprise goals to grow and innovate, despite changing and often unpredictable business conditions.
+A finance strategy sets priorities, manages trade-off decisions and minimize the costs of change to effectively finance critical initiatives.